Aplomado falcon: Range, ecology and status

+Reintroductions

 Until the 1950s it was found in the extreme southwestern United States, and reintroduction efforts are under way in West and South Texas.
 It began to reoccupy its former range in West Texas and southern New Mexico in the 1990s.
 Documentary evidence for these naturally occurring birds was obtained in New Mexico in 1991, and sightings built steadily through that decade and the next, leading to successful fledging of three young in 2002.
 Sightings and nesting activity continue to the present.
 The addition of nesting platforms to areas where Northern Aplomado Falcons Falco femoralis septentrionalis were reintroduced in South Texas improved the birds' productivity.
 This resulted in a stable population, however without the addition of nest platforms the re-introduced population would likely decline to extinction.

 The expansion of the reintroduction program to that area has met with criticism, because technically, all aplomado falcons in New Mexico are classified as part of the "experimental" (reintroduction) population.
 As such, while they are still legally protected from hunting, they are not protected by Endangered Species Act requirements to preserve habitat and the like.
 It is believed that mainly habitat destruction caused the species' (near-)disappearance from the US and hinders reestablishment of a wild breeding population.
 A coalition of environmental groups is attempting to have full protection restored so as not to jeopardize the success of the expanding wild population and the reintroduction efforts.
 A published paper describes the mixed success of the reintroduction program, carried out by The Peregrine Fund.
 Reintroduced birds are now breeding on the Texas coast.
 But in the Chihuahuan Desert locations of west Texas and southern New Mexico, the birds were never successful for an extended period of time, and The Peregrine Fund has now abandoned the reintroduction program.